jdanekrh/amqv7-workshop/labs/00-install-broker.md

 Up until this point, we've just download the main binaries and bootstrap configuration, but we still don't have a broker.

 > Note this is a bit different from AMQ6 if you've used that in the past.
 In AMQ6, the initial binary download was the broker itself.
-With AMQ7, we need to explicitly create a broker with the settings that we prefer.
+With AMQ 7, we need to explicitly create a broker with the settings that we prefer.

 Let's create a new folder in a location we choose (could be inside the installation folder if we'd like) called `brokers` and let's create a new broker inside of it: